 Discussions are ongoing, but I fully expect us to be able to work well with the opposition to deliver this important support to Canadians.

-The next few weeks will be busy as we begin restarting some activities, but, as always, you can count on our government as we move forward.
+The next few weeks are going to be busy as we begin to resume some activities, but, as always, you can count on our government to get things done.

 Thank you very much.